Airrack: Creator Now

 In May 2021, Decker co-founded Creator Now, an educational program for online content creation, with One Day Entertainment managers Zack Honarvar and Kate Ward.
 It raised million of funding from investors including Upfront Ventures, Casey Neistat, Justin Kan, and Jack Conte.
 The company was acquired by creator analytics platform VidIQ in January 2024.

+Video cameos and stream infiltrations

+In addition to his challenge and prank content, Decker is known for a recurring concept on his channel in which he secretly sneaks into or photobombs the videos and live streams of other prominent content creators and public figures.
+The series has featured him attempting to hide in plain sight or blend into the background during live broadcasts and recorded videos, including streams hosted by Kai Cenat and the FaZe Clan house, as well as videos produced by MrBeast and Ryan Trahan.